sulaymonov2002/Sulaymonov2002/README.md

 - 👋 Hi, I’m @Sulaymonov2002
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding learning reading and chess
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning ReactJs and Node.js
 - 💞️ I’m looking to collaborate on Frontend Company
 - 📫 How to reach me ssamir.web2002@gmail.com